zowe/docs-site/docs/user-guide/install-zowe-smpe.md

     COPY INDD=IN,OUTDD=OUT
 /*
 ```
-__Note:__ When Zowe is downloaded from the web, the RELFILE data set name will be prefixed by your chosen high level qualifier, as documented in the [Extract and expand the compressed SMPMCS and RELFILEs](#extract-and-expand-the-compressed-smpmcs-and-relfiles) section.

-See the following information to update the statements in the previous sample:
+See the following information to update the statements in the sample above:

 - IN:
    * __filevol__ is the volume serial of the DASD device where the downloaded files reside.